 Board is a business intelligence (BI) and corporate performance management (CPM) software that connects data from across the company to draw connections and enable better decision-making.
 The tool includes performance management features like goals, scorecards, and KPIs, so you can tie your business data directly to performance, plan better, and iterate faster.

 Looker is a data analysis and business intelligence platform with flexible database options, multiple implementation types, and prebuilt or custom workflow capabilities.
-The platform gives companies a single place for BI and analytics and can help teams build dashboards, embed analytics, or build applications based on data.
+The platform gives companies a single place for BI and analytics and can help teams build dashboards, embed analytics, or build business applications based on data.

-TapClicks is a marketing reporting software built with the multifaceted needs of media brands in mind.
+TapClicks is a reporting and marketing software built with the multifaceted needs of media brands in mind.
 The tool connects with all of the most important marketing tools and partners with many of the BI software brands on this list to enable data sharing across departments.
 The platform includes marketing workflows and ordering tools all connected to powerful data visualizations for dashboards and automated reports.

 SAP Crystal Reports is a small business reporting tool built with the power of SAP business intelligence.
 The tools help companies harness their product data to export as reports, invoices, statements, promotions, and more.
-With mobile capabilities and connections to databases and SaaS products, Crystal Reports turns business data into useful data.
+With mobile device capabilities and connections to databases and SaaS products, Crystal Reports turns business data into useful data.

 Workday Adaptive Planning is an enterprise corporate performance management software that integrates finance, sales, workforce, and operational planning tools to help companies get a full picture of their enterprise.
-Built on the Elastic Hypercube technology, Adaptive Planning lets companies manipulate their data to plan, run scenarios and models, and report to stakeholders with easy to understand visuals.
+Built on the Elastic Hypercube technology, Adaptive Planning lets companies manipulate their data to plan, run scenarios and models, and report to stakeholders with easy-to-understand visuals.